COT Stock Market Futures Charts: VIX, Dow, Nasdaq, SP500, Russell-2000, Emerging Markets

 Russell 2000 Mini Futures Futures:

-The Russell 2000 Mini Futures large speculator standing this week equaled a net position of -49,967 contracts in the data reported through Tuesday.
-This was a weekly decline of -6,558 contracts from the previous week which had a total of -43,409 net contracts.
+The Russell 2000 Mini Futures large speculator standing this week totaled a net position of -37,648 contracts in the data reported through Tuesday.
+This was a weekly gain of 12,319 contracts from the previous week which had a total of -49,967 net contracts.

 |Russell 2000 Mini Futures Statistics